rbignon/woob/docs/source/guides/capability.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When you want to return an error, you **must** raise only your own exceptions defined in the capability module.
-Never let Python raise his exceptions, for example ``KeyError`` if a parameter given to method isn't found in a local list.
+Never let Python raise his exceptions, for example :py:exc:`KeyError` if a parameter given to method isn't found in a local list.

 Prefer returning objects
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Python is an object-oriented language, so when your capability supports entities (for example :class:`weboob.capabilities.video.BaseVideo` with the :class:`weboob.capabilities.video.CapVideo` capability), you have to create a class derived from :class:`weboob.capabilities.base.BaseObject`, and create an unique method to get it (for example :func:`get_video() <weboob.capabilities.video.CapVideo.get_video>`), instead of several methods like ``get_video_url()``, ``get_video_preview()``, etc.
+Python is an object-oriented language, so when your capability supports entities (for example :class:`~weboob.capabilities.video.BaseVideo` with the :class:`~weboob.capabilities.video.CapVideo` capability), you have to create a class derived from :py:class:`~weboob.capabilities.base.BaseObject`, and create an unique method to get it (for example :func:`~weboob.capabilities.video.CapVideo.get_video`), instead of several methods like ``get_video_url()``, ``get_video_preview()``, etc.

 An object has an unique ID.